Correctional Officer Applicant Inventory

 o Criminal Records Review Act check

-Medical Assessments - A Tuberculosis (TB) test must be completed prior to booking medical appointment.
+Medical Assessments - A comprehensive medical examination by our Occupational Health Programs physician which will include visual and hearing tests.
+A Tuberculosis (TB) test must be completed prior to booking medical appointment.

 Applicants that meet the minimum requirements AND submit the required documentation for Grade 12 graduation and English 12 can expect to be invited to complete the assessment process according to the tentative schedule noted below: